nextauthjs/next-auth/www/docs/authentication.md

 Twitter's OAuth implementation is the most permissive and easiest to configure, you may want to start with it.
 If you run into problems, you might want to check email sign-in is working as baseline.
 :::

-> Please note that Facebook OAuth cannot be used to sign in to 'localhost' and that if you want to sign in to `localhost` with Google+ you must specifically add something like `http://localhost:3000/auth/oauth/google/callback` as a authorized redirect URI for your application.
+> Please note that Facebook OAuth cannot be used to sign in to `localhost` and that if you want to sign in to `localhost` with Google+ you must specifically add something like `http://localhost:3000/auth/oauth/google/callback` as a authorized redirect URI for your application.

 ### Facebook Login